 The term “intellectual property” includes patents, utility models, rights to inventions, copyright and neighbouring and related rights, moral rights, trade marks and service marks, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets) and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-The term “force majeure” describes an event, or a series of related events, that is outside the reasonable control of the party affected, including (by way of example) failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars.
+The term “force majeure” describes an event, or a series of related events, that is outside the reasonable control of the party affected, including (by way of example) failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, governmental action, disasters, crises, explosions, fires, floods, riots, terrorist attacks and wars.

 This policy tells you the standard terms and conditions upon which we sell and supply our services.
 These are the terms and conditions that apply when you have entered into, or wish to enter into, a contract of supply with us, except when we have negotiated and agreed alternative terms and conditions of supply in writing.